ayan-usgs/improvement-devops-scratch/README.md

 Questions to consider:

-* What other bits of information would you want to see?
+* What other pieces of information would you want to see?
 How might that information be acquired?
 * Are there improvements that you would like to make to the code to improve behavior or performance?
 * Are the optimizations within the configuration that could potentially reduce operational costs?
 * How could the data loss from the failures be addressed?